pureooze/pureooze.github.io/src/blog/posts/2026-09-22-my-wedding-invitations-became-an-experiment-in-ai-memory.md

 So I would either end up flustered at the amount of questions I was suddenly bombarded with, or run out of tokens before the agent even started the task I wanted to do.

-I wanted the LLM to remember anything interesting that I told it or it discovered during exploration.
+I needed the LLM to remember anything interesting that I told it or it discovered during exploration.
 Then when encountering ambiguiting it should **recover those pieces of knowledge on its own**.

 That is what led me to build a knowledge graph extension for Pi.